Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 • Prohibits the installation of refrigeration and air conditioning equipment that use hydrochlorofluorocarbons (HCFCs)

-• Progressively prohibits installing refrigeration equipment that uses any halocarbon with elevated global warming potential
+• Progressively prohibits installing or modifying refrigeration equipment that uses any halocarbon with elevated global warming potential

 • Makes mandatory the recovery or confinement of all halocarbons in refrigeration and air conditioning installations, as well as in fire extinction systems (both fixed or portable) during repairs